containerly/platform/docs/troubleshooting.md

 # Troubleshooting

-This guide provides solutions for common issues encountered when working with the Platform CDK8s project, including development, deployment, and operational problems.
+This guide provides solutions for common issues encountered when working with the Platform Kustomize project, including deployment and operational problems.

 ## General Troubleshooting Approach